Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/0_development/mvp_plan.md

 #### 2.2.4.
 Payment Management Endpoints
 - ✅ GET /api/subscription/payments/user/:userId - Get user's payment history
 - ✅ GET /api/subscription/payments/summary/:userId - Get summary of user's payments
-- ✅ POST /api/subscription/subscriptions/payments - Create a new payment for a new billing period (before the collection of the payment in status open) or a payment for a token package purchase (in status completed after the feedback from stripe)
 - ✅ POST /api/subscription/payments/:userId/status - Process a payment for renewal of billing period / status change of the payment
 - ✅ GET /api/subscription/payments/summary/:userId - Get summary of user's payments
+- ⏳ POST /api/subscription/payments - Create a new payment for a new billing period (before the collection of the payment in status open) or a payment for a token package purchase (in status open for subscription renewal or completed after a package purchase and positive feedback from the payment provider, payment provider (optional), external payment id (optional))
+- ⏳ PUT /api/subscription/payments/:paymentId - Update a payment (status, payment provider (optional), external payment id (optional))

 ### 2.3.
 Batch Processing Integration
 - ⏳ Implement batch processing for recurring payments
-- ⏳ Implement batch processing for token deductions
+- ⏳ Implement batch processing for plan downgrades / pending cancellations
-- ⏳ Implement batch processing for plan downgrades
+- ⏳ Implement batch processing for subscription renewals (token addition)

 ### 2.4.
 Stripe Integration
 - ⏳ Configure Stripe products and prices to match plans